-Vascular dementia is widely considered the second most common cause of dementia after Alzheimer's disease, accounting for 5 percent to 10 percent of cases.
+About 5% to 10% of people with dementia have vascular dementia alone.
+It is more common as a part of mixed dementia.
 Many experts believe that vascular dementia remains underdiagnosed — like Alzheimer's disease — even though it's recognized as common.

 Learn more: Key Types of Dementia, Mixed Dementia